 Blind person’s allowance: £2,230

-Income limit for allowances for age related allowances: £27,000
+The income limit for allowances for age-related allowances: £27,000

-From 6 April 2015 married couples and civil partners will be able to transfer up to £1,000 of their personal allowance to their spouse.
+Married and civil partners can transfer up to £1,000 of their personal allowance to their spouse effective from April 6 2015.
 This amount will increase if the total personal allowance increases year on year.
 However, the transfer can only take effect if both members of the couple are basic rate taxpayers or pay no income tax for the year.

 Tax Rates and Thresholds

 The income tax bands for 2014/15 are:

 Savings rate* (10%) – 0 to £2,880